tongnie/awesome-llm4tr/README.md

 ```

 ## :fire: Update
+- 📝 TODO: Update the papers of each category.
-- 📝 TODO: Update the list of resources.
+- ✅ Update the list of resources.
 - ✅ Initialize the repository.
 - ✅ [March 2025] ArXiv Version: Our paper has been released in arXiv!